 Large Basket – approx 7cm x 6½cm

-• A 1kg (2.2lbs) cone of recycled cotton cord.
-This will be enough to make 1 large and 1 small storage tub
+1kg of cord will be enough to make 1 large and 1 small storage tub.

 Here’s some more fab free crochet projects for the home:

 - Top 10 crochet storage ideas

 - Yarn (recycled cotton cord or any other super-chunky yarn)